-With summer 2017 upon us, we can all use some ideas on staying cool during hot weather.
+With summer 2019 here, we can all use some ideas on staying cool during hot weather.
 Even if you’re lucky enough to have air conditioning at home, staying in all the time is bound to make the kids restless and you irritable.
 (And if you don’t have air conditioning, there are only so many days you can hide in your basement.)
 So here are some ways to get out of the house and keep your cool.

 Visit a local spray park or wading pool.
 Water not only cools you down, it makes for instant fun and erases any heat-induced crankiness.
 Kids + water = happy kids!
 Happy kids = happy parents/caregivers!

 Have competent swimmers who need more challenge, or just want to throw PFDs on the little ones and get really immersed?
 Then a trip to one of Calgary’s outdoor pools might be the best thing for your family.

 If lake swimming is more your style, head to Sikome Lake to enjoy the beach, lake and playground.
 You might want to take a pop up shelter or umbrella for some guaranteed shade; that sand can get hot!
 Beach shoes highly recommended, for the same reason.

 For an even more natural water experience, find a park with access to one of our beautiful rivers.
 Take along a picnic and your water shoes for wading in the shallows.
 (Check water advisory for Alberta Health before entering the water.)
 Sandy Beach and Bowness Park are both popular spots next to the water.
 Or get out of town to find even more beautiful rivers and lakes.

 If you can round up all the gear you need to do it safely, why not try rafting in Calgary?